 How to Start a Self-Serve Dog Washing Business

 Self-serve dog washes are a popular canine trend that can enable those in the pet industry to clean up—literally and figuratively.
-According to Dave Grass, author of "Start Your Own Self-Serve Dog Wash," this can be a lucrative business—especially with the pet industry continuing to experience a boom adding more and more dog owners each year.
+According to Dave Grass, author of "Start Your Own Self-Serve Dog Wash," this can be a lucrative business—especially with the pet industry continuing to experience a boom with an increasing number of dog owners each year.

 - Proper space

 - Sewage access